ariswang92/ariswang92.github.io/doc/Opening.rst

 Opportunities
 =============

-> Deadline: December 1st, 2023 or vacancies being filled
+.. note:: Deadline: December 1st, 2023 or vacancies being filled

 Up to now, there are two Ph.D. scholarship and one PostDoc position.
 In the near future, our topics includes but not limited to: